jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/materials-structure-properties-and-performance.md

 *Most* engineering materials are composed of many, small single crystals.
 Each "grain" is a #single-crystal.
-Grain sizes typically range from 1 nm to 2 cm.
+#grain-size typically range from 1 nm to 2 cm.
-Smaller grains usually mean higher strength and lower ductility.
+Smaller #grains usually mean higher strength and less #ductile.

 | ![](../../../attachments/engr-839-001-mechanical-metallurgy/unit_cell_orientation_in_polycrystal_210906_205554_EST.png) |
 |:--:|